-- Take the list of employees and exit the building after checking all areas of the library, if able to do so safely. - Verify after arriving at the designated assembly point that all assigned employees have evacuated the building. - Work with the responding fire department.
+- Coordinate an orderly evacuation of staff and patrons. - Take the list of employees and exit the building after checking all areas of the library, if able to do so safely. - Verify after arriving at the designated assembly point that all assigned employees have evacuated the building. - Work with the responding fire department.

-During an Evacuation all employees should:
+During an Evacuation all employees and occupants should:

-- Exit the building through the exit designated in your evacuation plan. - Use the stairwells to exit from the building. - Make your way to your designated assembly point. - Wait for further instruction from the person in charge or responding fire department.
+- Exit the building through the exit designated in your evacuation plan and ensure all employees and patrons have evacuated the area, unless doing so jeopardizes their safety. - Make your way to your designated assembly point Town Hall Lower Entrance. - Report any problems to the Person in Charge at the assembly area. - Wait for further instruction from the person in charge or responding fire department. - Remain outside until the competent authority (designated official or designee) announces it is safe to reenter.